Uncovering Avocado Cravings: 10 Key Explanations

 So the reason you may crave avocados may be related to brain fog.
 By staying nourished your brain won’t get into a foggy state.

-And since we all want to keep our minds sharp as we age and on a daily basis, eating avocados on a regular basis is a good idea.
+And since we all want to keep our minds sharp as we age and daily, eating avocados regularly is a good idea.
 Maybe that’s what your cravings are trying to tell you!

 7. Avocados can help lower your risk of cancer.